osmandapp/docs/content/osmand/plugins/contour-lines.md

 The elevation data on the map - between 70 degrees north and 70 degrees south - is produced on the basis of the measurements made by the Shuttle Radar Topography Mission (abbrev.as *SRTM*).
 It used the Advanced Spaceborne Thermal Emission and Reflection Radiometer (abbrev. as *ASTER*), which is a sensor onboard the Terra satellite and the flagship imaging instrument of NASA's Earth Observing System.
 ASTER represents a cooperative effort between NASA, Japan's Ministry of Economy, Trade and Industry (abbrev. as *METI*), and Japan Space Systems (also known as *J-spacesystems*).

-## Prerequisites
+## Setup

+For the Contour lines and Terrain data to show up on the map, the following setup is needed:

+1. Purchase any of the Contour lines maps.
+2. Enable the Coutour lines plugin in the Plugins section of the main menu.
+3. Download the Contour lines and/or Terrain maps for the required regions.
+4. Toggle on the Contour lines and/or Terrain maps per profile.
+5. If needed, configure the map view.

+### Purchase and enable plugin

-Puchase of the Contour lines package is required to enable the plugin and start downloading Contour lines, and/or Hillshade, and/or Slope maps per region.
+Purchase of the Contour lines package is required to enable the plugin and start downloading Contour lines, and/or Hillshade, and/or Slope maps per region.

 {% data reusables.general.android-ios-switcher %}